 ‘Woman Power’, Feeling the Space (1973, Yoko Ono)

-Feeling the Space, Yoko’s 1973 record, is a searing feminist treatise that contains some of her strongest, to the point songwriting of her career.
+Feeling the Space, Yoko’s 1973 record, is a searing feminist treatise that contains some of the strongest and to the point songwriting of her career.
 John plays guitar on a couple of tracks, including the thunderous late album highlight, ‘Woman Power’.

 ‘Beautiful Boy (Darling Boy)/Beautiful Boys’, Double Fantasy (1980, John Lennon and Yoko Ono)

 John and Yoko split up in 1973 and stayed apart for 18 months.
-After rekindling their relationship, they had their first and only child, Sean.
+After rekindling their relationship, they had their first and only child, Sean Taro Ono Lennon.
 They didn’t release any new music until 1980’s Double Fantasy, where they took the reins on seven songs a piece.
-There are scant thematic links between their respective contributions, except for John’s ‘Beautiful Boy (Darling Boy)’ and Yoko’s ‘Beautiful Boys’, which both speak directly to their son.
+There are scant thematic links between their respective contributions, aside from the dyad of John’s ‘Beautiful Boy (Darling Boy)’ and Yoko’s ‘Beautiful Boys’, which both speak directly to their son.

 ‘Beautiful Boy’ made the bigger impact and includes one of John’s most famous lines: “Life is what happens to you while you’re busy making other plans.”
 Although the song is explicitly sentimental, it demonstrates John’s enduring pop smarts – Paul McCartney rates it as one of his favourite Lennon compositions.